Deducteam/nubo/README.md

   a string `<name>:<version>` where `<name>` is the name of the tool, and `<version>` is its version used.
 The format of the version may depend on the source of the tool.
 If the tool is stored on git, a commit hash, or tag, or branch name may be provided.
-Tools are referenced in `nubo/tools.md`.
+Tools are referenced in `TOOLS`.

 - `MAIN`: a list of entry points to the library.
 The entry points are explicitly checked whereas other modules are usually checked because they are